systemacticco-rgb/lps-reference-implementation/proposals/PROPOSAL_005.md

   Extreme mismatch returns only signed_at, algorithm, and content_mismatch reason.
 Full disclosure reserved for minor edits where forensic value outweighs disclosure risk.
-  Threshold locked at 10% — see [D.6].
-Implemented in
-  main-pipeline/verificationTool.mjs, confirmed passing in the real environment (small-edit discloses, extreme-mismatch withholds).
+  Threshold locked at 10%.
+Implemented in main-pipeline/verificationTool.mjs, confirmed passing in the real environment (small-edit discloses, extreme-mismatch withholds).
 Open question for this proposal specifically: